lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 end
 {% endhighlight %}

-Take a look to the bare foundation of this controller: it sets the text field and the button using the <code>init</code> method, it sets the "cancel" button in the navigation bar and defines the method to actually cancel the create action and dismiss the controller.
+Take a look to the bare foundation of this controller: it sets the text field and the button using the `init` method, it sets the "cancel" button in the navigation bar and defines the method to actually cancel the create action and dismiss the controller.

-Before going deeper, we have to go back to the <code>Task</code> model to add a new class method that we'll use to create new tasks and send them to the backend through the API.
+Before going deeper, we have to go back to the `Task` model to add a new class method that we'll use to create new tasks and send them to the backend through the API.

-The <code>Task.create</code> method does this thing in a simple way, leveraring on the code we already used in other places like the login action: it sends a POST request to the API endpoint dedicated to the creation of new tasks, with the task's parameters in the payload.
+The `Task.create` method does this thing in a simple way, leveraring on the code we already used in other places like the login action: it sends a POST request to the API endpoint dedicated to the creation of new tasks, with the task's parameters in the payload.
 Hopefully, if everything is correct, it sends back the request's response and calls the provided block.

 {% highlight ruby %}
 # file app/models/Task.rb